Student Support Services

 The learning specialist can serve as a resource for parents—to answer questions about supporting learning at home and recommend books/articles that can help support all levels of learners.
 As a resource to faculty, the learning specialist keeps teachers aware of the most up-to-date research-based information to address their students’ needs and learning, consults about learning concerns and develops support strategies when needed.
-In addition, the learning specialist provides referral information for support so that students can receive one-on-one help from a professional who specializes in a specific area of concern, including tutoring, enrichment activities or other outside specialists.
+In addition, the learning specialist provides referral information for support so that students can receive one-on-one help from a professional who specializes in a specific area of concern, including tutoring, advisory and community time activities or other outside specialists.
 Often, support can be provided at School in the Wetterau Learning Center or other areas in each division.

 Professional school nurses at MICDS provide a comprehensive, multidisciplinary and collaborative approach to promoting wellness within the school community, with the primary goal of maintaining optimal student health, attendance and learning ability.

 - What do our school nurses believe in?

 - Ensuring all students have access to medical care and treatment.